Grace chords

 On May 3, 1916, just hours before Plunkett's scheduled execution, they were married in a short, private ceremony in the chapel of Kilmainham Gaol, where Plunkett was imprisoned.
 Grace wore a black dress as a symbol of mourning, and their wedding was a solemn and emotional affair conducted in the presence of a few witnesses, including the prison chaplain.

-The wedding took place in the grim circumstances of a prison cell, with Plunkett facing imminent execution.
+The wedding took place in the bleak surroundings of a prison cell, with Plunkett facing imminent execution.
 After the brief ceremony, Grace was forcibly removed from the prison, and Joseph Plunkett was executed by firing squad shortly afterward, on May 4, 1916.

-The marriage of Grace Gifford and Joseph Plunkett amid the backdrop of the Easter Rising and the imminent execution remains a powerful and tragic symbol of love, dedication, and sacrifice.
-Their story has been memorialized in Irish history and has become a poignant part of the narrative surrounding the struggle for Irish independence.
+The marriage of Grace Gifford and Joseph Plunkett amid the backdrop of the Easter Rising has become an important part of Irish history surrounding the struggle for Irish independence.

 Please note certain references in the lyrics: